 It is easy at first sight to believe that boxing is simply a sport where only punches really matter.
 This discipline requires much more than just hitting his opponent.
 Much of the technique in this sport lies in the footwork hence it is important to wear good pair of boxing shoes.
-Because it is just as important to avoid punches as to give them.
+Because it is just as important stay protected from punches as it is to throw them.

 For a good practice, choosing the right boxing shoes is necessary to get the most out of your performance.
 Boxing shoes are one of the most important and personal pieces of the boxer after his boxing gloves.
 Well adapted shoes allow the boxer to move with absolute control as well as a good footwork more explosive and better anchoring.